Chicago Loop: Economy and employment

-The Loop, along with the rest of downtown Chicago, is the second largest commercial business district in the United States after New York City's Midtown Manhattan.
+The Loop, along with the rest of downtown Chicago, is the second-largest commercial business district in the United States, after New York City's Midtown Manhattan.
 Its financial district near LaSalle Street is home to United Airlines, Hyatt Hotels & Resorts, and CME Group's Chicago Board of Trade and Chicago Mercantile Exchange.

 Aon Corporation maintains an office in the Aon Center.
 Chase Tower houses the headquarters of Exelon.
 United Airlines has its headquarters in Willis Tower, having moved its headquarters to Chicago from suburban Elk Grove Township in early 2007.
 Blue Cross and Blue Shield Association has its headquarters in the Michigan Plaza complex.
 Sidley Austin has an office in the Loop.

-The Chicago Loop Alliance is located at 55 West Monroe, the Chicagoland Chamber of Commerce is located in an office in the Aon Center, the French-American Chamber of Commerce in Chicago has an office in 35 East Wacker, the Netherlands Chamber of Commerce in the United States is located in an office at 303 East Wacker Drive, and the US Mexico Chamber of Commerce Mid-America Chapter is located in an office in One Prudential Plaza.
+The Chicago Loop Alliance is at 55 West Monroe, the Chicagoland Chamber of Commerce is in an office in the Aon Center, the French-American Chamber of Commerce in Chicago has an office in 35 East Wacker, the Netherlands Chamber of Commerce in the United States is in an office at 303 East Wacker Drive, and the US Mexico Chamber of Commerce Mid-America Chapter is in an office in One Prudential Plaza.

 McDonald's was headquartered in the Loop until 1971, when it moved to suburban Oak Brook.
-When Bank One Corporation existed, its headquarters were in the Bank One Plaza, which is now Chase Tower.
-When Amoco existed, its headquarters were in the Amoco Building, which is now the Aon Center.
+When Bank One Corporation existed, its headquarters were in the Bank One Plaza, now Chase Tower.
+When Amoco existed, its headquarters were in the Amoco Building, now the Aon Center.

-The plurality of Loop residents, 40 percent, also work there.
-26.8 percent work outside of Chicago.
-Respectively 11.5, 8.0, and 2.8 percent work in the Near North Side, the Near West Side, and Hyde Park.
-The plurality of those employed within the Loop, at 45.5 percent, live outside of Chicago.
-The community area of Lake View is the second most prevalent residence, housing 4 percent of Loop employees.
-The Near North Side, West Town, and Lincoln Park respectively house 3.8, 2.6, and 2.5 percent of those working in the Loop.
+In 2019, about 40% of Loop residents were also employed in the Loop.
+26.8% worked outside Chicago.
+Respectively 11.5, 8.0, and 2.8 percent worked in the Near North Side, the Near West Side, and Hyde Park.
+Conversely, 45.5% of the people employed in the Loop lived outside Chicago.
+Lake View housed 4% of Loop employees, the highest of any of Chicago's community areas.
+The Near North Side, West Town, and Lincoln Park respectively housed 3.8, 2.6, and 2.5 percent of those working in the Loop.

 The professional sector is the largest source of employment of both Loop residents and Loop employees, at respectively 21.4 and 23.3 percent.
-Finance was the second most common employment for both groups, at respectively 13.5 and 17.7 percent.
-Health Care was the third largest sector for residents at 10.2 percent while Education was the third largest sector for Loop employees at 13 percent.
-Education was the fourth largest employer of residents at 9.4 percent while Public Administration was the fourt largest for Loop employees at 13 percent.
-Administration was the fifth largest sector for both groups, at respectively 6.9 and 7.3 percent.
+Finance was the second-most-common employment for both groups, at respectively 13.5 and 17.7 percent.
+Health Care was the third-largest sector for residents, at 10.2%, while Education was the third-largest sector for Loop employees, at 13%.
+Education was the fourth-largest employer of residents, at 9.4%, while Public Administration was the fourth-largest for Loop employees, at 13%.
+Administration was the fifth-largest sector for both groups, at respectively 6.9 and 7.3 percent.